Kyle-Law/private-events/README.md

 2) Validations are as followed: title cannot be blank, description length > 20, date cannot be blank.
 Enter them and click 'Create Event'.
 3) Viola!
 The post is shown at the root page.

-## Testing
-1) Clone the project and cd to private-events
-2) Run `yarn install --check-files` to check and update yarn packages
-3) Run 'rspec'
-4) 17 examples, 0 failures should be shown.

 ## Authors